David Brazil (politician): Opposition member

 Brazil was re-elected in the 2015 election, defeating Liberal Danny Dumaresque by almost 1,900 votes.

 In 2017, Brazil declined to seek the leadership of the PC Party and endorsed Tony Wakeham in the 2018 election, serving as his campaign manager.

 Following the election of Ches Crosbie as PC leader in April 2018, Paul Davis announced he would resign as Leader of the Opposition.
 Since Crosbie did not have a seat in the House of Assembly when elected leader, Brazil was appointed the Leader of the Opposition on May 14, 2018.
 On September 20, 2018 Crosbie won the district of Windsor Lake in a by-election, therefore becoming Leader of the Opposition.

 Brazil was re-elected in the 2019 provincial election.
 Brazil was re-elected in the 2021 provincial election.
 PC leader Crosbie was personally defeated in his district of Windsor Lake.
 The Liberals under Furey won a majority government.
 On March 31, 2021, Crosbie resigned as leader and Brazil was appointed interim Leader and interim Leader of the Opposition.
 In 2022, Brazil suffered a major heart attack but returned to work a few months later.
 On January 16, 2023, Brazil announced he would not be a candidate in the 2023 provincial PC leadership election.
 He was succeeded as leader by Tony Wakeham on October 14, 2023.

 On November 10, 2023, Brazil announced his resignation as MHA effective December 29, 2023.
 The provincial by-election to replace him was held on January 30, 2024 electing Liberal Fred Hutton.

 Federal politics

 On June 12, 2024, Brazil announced that he was seeking the federal conservative nomination in St. John's East for the 2025 Canadian federal election.
 Brazil was subsequently acclaimed the nomination but lost in the election placing a distant second behind Liberal incumbent Joanne Thompson.

+At the time of the 2025 Canadian federal election, he lived in St. John's, Newfoundland and Labrador.